 Work is learning and learning is the work.
 Social media are new languages, requiring new communication proficiency, but they help expand our social networks, enabling more loose connections and potential for innovative ideas.
 PKM is the discipline of engaging with our professional networks and creating a diverse source of information, knowledge, ideas, and opinions.
 In order to make sense of their experiences, people need to engage with communities of practice, consisting of mixed social ties, in order to test new ideas in a trusted space.
 Organizations can help to identify and support these communities, both inside and outside the enterprise.

 I have described one relatively simple way to practically implement the 70:20:10 framework.
 There are many other possible approaches.
-If these methods make sense, you can learn more by joining the Moving to Social online community.
+If these methods make sense, you can learn more from the Moving to Social online workshop.